 If you want to A/B test your headline, you use your original page with the first headline, then create one variation of that page with a different headline.
 Everything else on the page remains the same.

 Whichever page produces more conversions is the winner.
 And because the only difference between the two is the headline, then you’ll know exactly why it’s converting better than the other.

 You can optimize nearly any page element this way.
 For example, we used A/B testing to boost webinar signups by 34%.

-If you’re stuck deciding on what to test first, try these five quick tests to improve conversions.
+If you’re stuck deciding on what to test first, try these 6 testing ideas to improve conversions.

 5. Make your copy benefit-oriented

 Newsflash: Your landing page visitors don’t care about the features of your product, or your personal philosophy, or the journey you took to get to where you are today.

 They only care about one thing: What your product or service is going to do for them.

 If it’s going to make them happier, or stronger, or better-looking, then say so!

 For example, Instapage customers don’t care that we offer customizable templates or numerous integrations; what they care about is that we make landing page creation faster, and easier.